Pennant Games Documentation

 • A wallet can only be linked to one account — prevents multi-account exploits

-Legacy players are not visible to other users in player searches or free agency until claimed.
+Virtual players are not visible to other users in player searches or free agency until claimed.

 Contact